nygdjs/norbert-toth.me/README.md

-# 💥 norbert-toth.me
+# 🤓 Resume for Norbert Toth

-My personal website, written is pure CSS and HTML.
+My resume, written is pure CSS and HTML.